Why Spotify Marketing is Great for Brands

 The second ad type is a podcast sponsorship.
 With podcasts, the experience is more unique.
-The podcast hosts will present your message instead of offering a pre recorded announcement.
+The podcast hosts will present your message instead of offering a pre-recorded announcement.
 Podcast hosts can connect to their listeners in a more personal way than ordinary ads can.

 Next is the video ad.
 Advertisers can sponsor an ad-free listening session for 30 minutes in exchange for them to watch a video ad.
 You can also do a video takeover, which is similar to the audio ads and plays between songs.

 Lastly, you can sponsor a playlist.
-This option gives you access to market on playlists favored by your target demographics.
+This option gives you access to the market on playlists favored by your target demographics.
 Along with this, brands can get creative and make their own playlists.

-For example, Wired AU put together several themed playlists, among them includes a study playlist and one for more intimate moments.
+For example, Wired AU put together several themed playlists, among them including a study playlist and one for more intimate moments.
 Whereas, Netflix has made playlists for individual shows and movies, acting as more of a homemade soundtrack.

 Spotify has much advertising potential and offers a diverse range of marketing strategies.
 So why not take advantage of it?